looeee/discoverthreejs-site/markdown/book/first-steps/transformations.md

 {{% /note %}}

 1. Not all objects can be rotated.
 For example, {{< link path="/book/first-steps/physically-based-rendering/#introducing-the-directionallight" title="the `DirectionalLight` we introduced in the last chapter" >}} cannot be rotated.
 The light shines _from_ a position, _towards_ a target, and the angle of the light is calculated from the target's position, not the `.rotation` property.
 2. Angles in three.js are specified using radians, not degrees.
-The only exception is the `PerspectiveCamera.fov` property which uses degrees to match real-world photography conventions.
+The only exception is the [`PerspectiveCamera.fov`](https://threejs.org/docs/#api/en/cameras/PerspectiveCamera.fov) property which uses degrees to match real-world photography conventions.

 ## Transformation Matrices

 We've covered a lot of ground in this chapter.
 We've introduced Cartesian coordinate systems, world space and local space, the scene graph, translations, rotations, and scaling and the associated `.position`, `.rotation`, and `.scale` properties, and three mathematical classes used for storing transformations: `Vector3`, `Euler`, and `Quaternion`.
 Surely we couldn't cram anything else in?

 Well, just one more thing.
-We can't leave a chapter on transformations without discussing [**transformation matrices**](https://en.wikipedia.org/wiki/Transformation_matrix).
+We can't end a chapter on transformations without discussing [**transformation matrices**](https://en.wikipedia.org/wiki/Transformation_matrix).
 While vectors and Euler angles are (relatively) easy for us humans to work with, they are not efficient for computers to process.
 As we chase the elusive goal of sixty frames per second, we must walk a fine line between ease of use and efficiency.
 To this end, the translation, rotation, and scale of an object are combined into a single mathematical object called a matrix.
 Here's what the matrix for an object that has not been transformed looks like.

 <section>
 $$